 Saturday Behind the Scenes Tours

-Every Saturday a special Behind the Scenes Tour will start at 1 p.m.
+Most every Saturday and Sunday a special Behind the Scenes Tour will start at 1 p.m.
 Prices and length of time vary depending on the docent; sign up at the Museum Office or call (760)757-3651, ext.
 115.

 Group tours can be scheduled for 15 or more persons by calling the Museum (760)757-3651, ext.
 170 or email email@example.com.
 The Cost of group tours is $12 per person, lunch not included.
 Special Behind the Scenes tours with lunch may also be arranged for $24 per person.